 iRobot, the maker of the popular Roomba robot vacuum cleaners, also makes a coding robot for kids six and up!
 Who knew?
-Their Root robot kits—they have two—let's kids learn to code by programming the robots to drive, turn, draw, light-up, play music, express itself, and more.
+Their Root robot kits—they have two—let kids learn to code by programming the robots to drive, turn, draw, light-up, play music, express itself, and more.
 These kits are good for multiple coding skill levels—from coding with graphical blocks to actually using full-text code.
 It's very cool to see iRobot—a company we like because they seem to take protecting their users' privacy seriously—make these learning robots for kids.

 What could happen if something goes wrong?